dfinity/portal/docs/tutorials/deploy_sample_app.md

 ## 2. Create a project

 The IC SDK can create new project templates.
-A project is a set of artifacts, including source code and configuration files, that can be compiled to a [canister smart contract](https://internetcomputer.org/how-it-works/architecture-of-the-internet-computer/#canister-smart-contracts).
+A project is a set of artifacts, including source code and configuration files, that can be compiled to a canister smart contracts.

 Create a new project by running: